Liangmp/coderbyte-solution/README.md

   - I hate bruteforce!
 - Scale Balancing
 - Vowel Square
+  - Simple searching.
+- Closest Enemy II
+  - The key to solve this challenge is to handle wrappingl.
+- Question Marks

 ## Medium:
 - Eight Queens
-  - This challenge only asks you to determine if there is any attack, which is much more simple than to find solutions that no queen attacking each other as described in [wiki](https://en.wikipedia.org/wiki/Eight_queens_puzzle#Solutions)
+  - This challenge only asks you to determine if there is any attack, which is much more simple than to find solutions that no queen attacking each other as described in [wikiedia](https://en.wikipedia.org/wiki/Eight_queens_puzzle#Solutions).

 ## Hard
 - Kaprekars Constant